Marwan Habash

-Marwan Habash (مروان حبش; born in 1938) is a Syrian politician and writer.
-He was a member of the Regional Command of the Baath Party in Syria and Minister of Industry in the government of Salah Jadid.
+Marwan Habash (مروان حبش; born in 1938) is a Syrian former politician and writer.
+He was a member of the Regional Command of the Ba'ath Party in Syria, member of National Revolutionary Council and Minister of Industry in the government of Salah Jadid.
 Following a successful coup d'etat against Jadid's leadership in 1970, Habash was imprisoned along with others perceived to be Jadid loyalists.
 One of the world's longest-held political prisoners, he was released in 1993.
 He has since become a writer and public analyst.

 Early career

 Born in Jubata ez-Zeit in the Golan Heights, Habash was a member of the Regional Command for the Ba'ath Party between August 1965 and November 1970.
 Habash also served as the Minister of Front Line Villages Affairs and the Minister of Industry in the government of Salah Jadid.

 When the Ba'ath Party split, Habash belonged to the faction that remained loyal to the National Command based in Iraq.